segura-security/ansible-pam-collection/docs/senhasegura_device.md

     hostname: windows-001
 ```

----

-### Available options
+## Available options

 ```
 options:
     system_url:
         type: str
         description:
-            - senhasegura's environment URL used for authentication, SENHASEGURA_URL environment variable may also be used
+            - Segura's environment URL used for authentication, SENHASEGURA_URL environment variable may also be used
     client_id:
         type: str
         description:
-            - A2A OAuth2 client_id, SENHASEGURA_CLIENT_ID environment variable may also be used
+            - Segura A2A OAuth2 client_id, SENHASEGURA_CLIENT_ID environment variable may also be used
     client_secret:
         type: str
         description:
-            - A2A OAuth2 client_secret, SENHASEGURA_CLIENT_SECRET environment variable may also be used
+            - Segura A2A OAuth2 client_secret, SENHASEGURA_CLIENT_SECRET environment variable may also be used
     state:
         description:
             - Whether the device should exist or not,